 As the number of Etsy sellers grows annually, it’s becoming increasingly challenging to make your products visible to the right audience.
 Which is why leveraging an effective Etsy SEO tool, like Marmalead, is crucial in this competitive environment.
 However, while eCommerce continues to expand, attracting more consumers to shop with small businesses, it’s important to remember that Etsy is not your sole option.

 To safeguard your business and stay ahead in 2024, keep a vigilant eye on the evolving landscape of Etsy’s competition.

-It’s true, forward-thinking Etsy sellers have been known to diversify their sales channels.
+Forward-thinking Etsy sellers have indeed been known to diversify their sales channels.
 Why sell out of the trunk of your car when you can also sell at the local craft fair?
-But can any of the rising Etsy competitors out there really compete with Etsy in 2022 and beyond?
+But will rising Etsy competitors truly compete with Etsy in 2024 and beyond?

-> Etsy Competitors VS. Etsy
+Etsy Competitors VS. Etsy

 In this article, we’ll look at a handful of marketplaces that are becoming popular among shoppers and have the potential to become genuine competitors to Etsy.

 While these platforms may not yet boast Etsy’s extensive customer base, they are carving out a distinct niche, attracting a dedicated following of buyers.
 This trend suggests these marketplaces may expand their reach as the year progresses.